 This site and others are loaded with the experience of people who personally use and paid for products so you don't have to listen to a salesman or read a marketing flyer instead.
 I'm impressed at how I can read all the user feedback at Amazon and quickly realize if a product is a winner or a loser.
 For instance, looking to upgrade the copy of Dreamweaver with which I write this site all the user feedback pointed out that the latest revision actually works WORSE than the version I already have!

-Also many local retailers won't let you return something for a full cash refund if you just don't like it.
+Local retailers usually won't let you return something for a full cash refund if you just don't like it.
 That's the reason I prefer buying online: first and foremost I need to try the gear for myself and decide.
 Buying online I can return it if it doesn't do what I need it to, and most retail places can't absorb the return unless its blatantly defective.
 I'm picky; when I return something it's usually for some subtle lack of performance often impossible to show some clerk, and in that case I want my cash back and I walk.